What is the Community Heritage Grants?

 All other funding projects are structured in a three-stage process, where organisations apply for funding in this order (for more details on each stage please see Attachment A):

 Organisations may apply for training projects funding at any time.
 Training topics might include, but are not limited to:

 - assessing significance.

-Organisations are encouraged to work in partnership with other groups in their area to apply for joint training projects.
+Organisations are encouraged to work in partnership with other groups to extend the outreach and outcomes of training projects.

 Professional organisations are eligible to apply for training projects.
 It is not necessary for these organisations to have a collection to apply for funding for training.
-However, information about the people and the collections that will benefit from the training is important.
-Organisations that do have a collection may apply for funding for training projects irrespective of whether Significance or Preservation Needs Assessments have been conducted.
+However, applications should include information about the people and the collections that will benefit from the training.

-- owns or manages a collection of nationally significant material;
+- Own or manage a collection of nationally significant material, which is;